leewardslope/gatsby-theme-nehalem/demo/content/posts/blog/hosting-a-complete-functioning-website-using-gdrive-for-free-of-cost.md

   - The Internet
 metaImage: assets/gdrive.png
 featuredImage: ./assets/gdrive.png
-excerpt: >-
-  Did you know that you can use Google Drive to host a variety of different websites varying from basic websites to even complex javascript we apps?
-If not, let take advantage of Google Drive’s free storage to upload and publish any kind of static content
+excerpt: "Did you know that you can use Google Drive to host a variety of different websites varying from basic websites to even complex javascript we apps?
+If not, let take advantage of Google Drive’s free storage to upload and publish any kind of static content "
 created: 2020-03-27T04:07:49.985Z
 updated: 2020-03-27T04:07:50.307Z
 ---